High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 Assembly Tips

-Roll tightly but not so tight that ingredients squeeze out.
+Roll tightly but not so tightly that ingredients squeeze out.
 Cut diagonally for easier eating and better presentation.

 Meal #3: The Brain-Boosting Salmon Bowl